Horizontal-Page/react-horizontal-page/README.md

-## [React-Horizontal-Page](https://github.com/Horizontal-Page/react-horizontal-page) is a open source library that will help you to make a easier horizontal scrolling page.
+_[React-Horizontal-Page](https://github.com/Horizontal-Page/react-horizontal-page) is a simple open source library that will help you to make a easier horizontal scrolling page._

 ## Installation